AN OVERVIEW OF OUR SOFTWARE COURSES

 |Course %||Final grade|

 You can work outside the labs, if you have a computer, the software, and your own copy of the textbook.
 The disk included with the textbooks has lesson files but no actual software.
-Some software can be downloaded as a free short-term trial version.

 You will need to login to the Canvas website and connect to your course.
 You will find instructions on using your student registration information to login.

 For most courses you will be using a textbook.
 The textbooks can be checked out, with your student ID card, at the counter in the CBE lab.
-Courses without textbooks use instructions found in the Canvas pages.

-All coursework may bedone on the CBE lab's Macintosh or Windows computers.
+All coursework may be done on the CBE lab's Macintosh or Windows computers.

-In the SFCC Library
+The SFCC Library

 The Library has Adobe software on its stationary computers and on a limited number of Mac laptops.
+There are workbooks available for checkout.

 The labs are normally open Monday through Friday, 7:30am til 4:00pm.